 sudo apt-get install default-jdk

-For security reasons, it is recommended to use a unique Tomcat user without any root privileges.
+For security reasons, using a unique Tomcat user without any root privileges is recommended.
 First, we will create a new tomcat group that will run the service:

 sudo groupadd tomcat